skoliver89/skoliver89.github.io/CS460/HW1/index.md

 The Website I created can be viewed [here](https://skoliver89.github.io/CS460/HW1/hw1.html).

+First, I created a README file that spells out the topic and page setup of my website.
+Also, I was sure to include the resources I used to create the pages

 ### Step 3: Cloning

 ### Step 4: GitHub Pages and Journal Entry

+This step was simple.
+All I did was go into the remote repo's settings and make sure that github pages was active and selected a theme.
+As for the journal entries, I added index.md files to the main repo folder and the HW1 folder.
+The main index file contains an intro the the portfolio and links to the assignments.
+Within the HW1 index file I created the content you are reading now!
+I then, as before, added, commited, and pushed the index files and github pages took care of the rest.